 4 For more information, refer to the Advisory Service factsheet titled "Command responsibility and failure to act".
-5 For more information, refer to the

 5 For more information, refer to the Advisory Service factsheets titled "Cooperation in extradition and judicial assistance in criminal matters".

 All violations of international humanitarian law must be suppressed